-This is your table sorry this is your table and you will have a column sort of thing so let us draw it this way and here you will have a device to you know house all the mechanisms so not a very good depiction let me draw it a fresh.

-Table and there is one vertical screw provision for a vertical screw okay and this vertical screw is supported here and this one a there is a provision to have a nut here which makes the table move up and down, okay.
-So this whole thing then seen from the side looks like this table and screw and it can move on the milling machine up and down but what is the column that we are talking about this is the column okay.

-So sorry this is the column this is the table and this is called the knee and the cutter can be supported on a shaft Colin Arbor this is the cutter and you have the milling machine, cutter is rotating by the rotation of this particular shaft and you can put your job here your work piece if you want to move the work piece down this vertical screw can operate and the whole thing can come down and this column.

-And me type structure allows the operator to interact with the machine very easily it is an open type of structure you want to move the job up move this up want to move the job down move this down you can move it longitudinally in a horizontal plane you can move it transverse on a horizontal plane this is extremely accessible so for manually operating machines this column and me type configuration is extremely easy to operate, so for a machine this is the case and what about Universal machine.
-For universal machines our rotation about the vertical axis is possible you can rotate the table about the vertical axis this is the vertical axis the table can be rotated this way this is extremely useful for cutting of helical gears okay.
+This is your table and you will have a column sort of thing, so let us draw it this way and here you will have a device to all the mechanisms.
+So, not a very good depiction let me draw it a fresh table and there is 1 provision for a vertical screw and this vertical screw is supported here and there is a provision to have a nut here which makes the table move up and down.
+So, this whole thing when seen from the side looks like this table and screw and it can move on the milling machine up and down.
+But what is the column that we are talking about?
+This is the column, this is the table and this is called the knee and the cutter can be supported on a shaft colon Arbor this is the cutter and you have the milling machine.
+Cutter is rotating by the rotation of this particular shaft and you can put your job here, your workpiece.
+If you want to move the workpiece down this vertical screw can operate and the whole thing can come down and this column and knee type structure allows the operator to interact with the machine very easily, it is an open type of structure, you want to move the job up move this up, want to move the job down move this down, you can move it longitudinally in a horizontal plane, you can move it transverse on a horizontal plane.
+This is extremely accessible, so for manually operating machines this column and knee type configuration is extremely easy to operate.
+So, for a machine this is the case and what about universal machine.
+For universal machines, a rotation about the vertical axis is possible, you can rotate the table about the vertical axis, this is the vertical axis.
+The table can be rotated this way.
+This is extremely useful for cutting of helical gears.
+(Refer Slide Time: 16:32)

 Now the cutter, how does the cutter look like?
-The cutter looks like I want to cut off this portion so the cutter exactly conforms to this particular shape rather let us use a different color this is the cutter so it looks like this in what way this is its axis of rotation okay it might not move right up to this portion because there will be teeth like this why have I given no section line here actually here also there will be no section line.

-Because they you may be cutting only the body portion or the teeth how do the teeth look like, so this is one view of it the teeth would be looking like this okay.
-So this is the basic body on that these would be the teeth, sorry no space decorator okay fine so this is the cutter it rotates this way and removes material, so this is one view and this is the other view so from the side it looks like this I mean from the end it looks like this.

-It rotates this way and from the other side it looks like this it rotates this way it has a hole inside and there is one key whole key way, what is the advantage of this cutter?
-It is doing a just a copying okay copying a form which is already made on it this is exactly conforming to the gap which is to be cut here somebody has already done it for you this sort of complex in volume profile has been you know machined on it when it has been made.
+The cutter looks like, I want to cut off this portion, so the cutter exactly conforms to this particular shape; rather let us use a different color, this is the cutter.
+So, it looks like this in what way this is its axis of rotation, it might not move right up to this portion because there will be teeth like this.
+Why have I given no section line here?
+Actually here also there will be no section line because you may be cutting only the body portion or the teeth.
+How do the teeth look like?
+So, this is one view of it.
+The teeth would be looking like this.
+So, this is the basic body on that these would be the teeth.
+So, this is the cutter, it rotates this way and removes material.
+So, this is one view and this is the other view.
+So, from the side it looks like this, I mean, from the end it looks like this.
+It rotates this way and from the other side it looks like this it rotates this way it has a hole inside and there is one key way, what is the advantage of this cutter?
+It is doing a just copying a form which is already made on it, this is exactly conforming to the gap which is to be cut here.
+Somebody has already done it for you this sort of complex involute profile has been machined on it when it has been made.